FrostyX/fedora-magazine/2020-october.md

 ## GitHub CLI
-[gh][gh] is an official GitHub commandline client.
-It provides a fast access and full control of your project issues, pull requests and releases right in the terminal.
-Issues (and everything else) can also be easily viewed in the web browser for more standard user interface or sharing with others.
+[gh][gh] is an official GitHub command-line client.
+It provides fast access and full control of your project issues, pull requests, and releases right in the terminal.
+Issues (and everything else) can also be easily viewed in the web browser for a more standard user interface or sharing with others.

 ![GitHub CLI][gh-img]